Feature aware covariance estimation, with application to mixtures of chemical exposures: The TESIE Study: Chemical Exposure Analysis

-The exposure correlation matrix exhibits many statistically significant and informative dependencies between chemicals and exposure assessment tools.
-In general, many of the chemicals analyzed are widely prevalent, so significant positive correlations are expected within the assessment tool.
+The exposure correlation matrix exhibits many \red{credibly non-zero} and informative dependencies, \red{that is, correlations with credible intervals that do not contain zero}, between chemicals and exposure assessment tools.
+In general, many of the chemicals analyzed are widely prevalent, so positive correlations are expected within the assessment tool.
 For one, strong positive correlations are exhibited among exposures to chemicals that are often used in products in combination.
 For example, the three parabens EPB, MPB, and PPB are often used in combination in personal care products, so we expect positive correlations among exposures to these chemicals.
-For these three chemicals, strong positive correlation is exhibited in both within-exposure matrix correlations and between-exposure matrix correlations.
-Similarly, 2IPPDPP, 24DIPPDPP, and B2IPPPP, OPEs commonly used in the Firemaster 550 and Firemaster 600 flame retardant mixtures \citep{Phillips2017}, are correlated, particularly in silicone wristbands.
+For these three chemicals, strong positive correlation is exhibited in both within-exposure matrix correlations and between-exposure matrix correlations, \red{see Table \ref{table:paraban_highcor}}.
+Similarly, 2IPPDPP, 24DIPPDPP, and B4TBPP, OPEs commonly used in the Firemaster 550 and Firemaster 600 flame retardant mixtures \citep{Phillips2017}, are correlated, particularly in silicone wristbands \red{(Table \ref{table:ope_highcor})}.

 In addition to identifying some expected strong positive correlations among exposures, our analysis identifies less-anticipated correlations.
-One such example is that phthalates DiBP, BBP, DBP, and DEHP exhibit statistically significant positive correlations between the exposure assessment tools.
+One such example is that phthalates DEP, DiBP, BBP, DBP, and DEHP exhibit \red{credibly} positive correlations between the exposure assessment tools \red{(Table \ref{table:phthalate_highcor})}.
 Although these phthalates share some overlapping uses, they are also found in distinct products, which may indicate that certain groups of people experience higher exposure levels.
 This has important implications for studies examining the health impacts of phthalate exposure, as it underscores the need to consider exposure patterns in multiple compounds.
 Furthermore, TCS, an antimicrobial chemical, showed a strong correlation between exposure assessment tools, suggesting that silicone wristbands effectively capture TCS exposure from household dust.
 This has important implications for exposure assessment, as wristbands provide a less invasive and more resource efficient alternative to collecting household dust samples.